-Louisiana Aviation System Plan (LASP) standards shall be scored based on project justification and the impact to overall goals established in the LASP (See Table 3.2 below).
+Louisiana Aviation System Plan Standards shall be scored based on Project justification and the impact to overall goals established in the Louisiana Aviation System Plan (LASP) (See Table 3.2 below).
 The greater of the total impact of maintaining or improving system goals shall identify the total score that shall apply to the project for this category.
-Please note that not all project applications submitted may maintain or improve the airport system for scoring consideration.